penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-sessionsoptimization.md

 ## bordersTimetable

-Indicates the weight of have assigned classes at the borders of the timetable.
+It indicates the weight of the class units assigned at the ends of the timetable.

 `bordersTimetable`